Episode 54: Neon Escalators and Things: Part 1

 Every Monday, each of us will suggest a film that we feel too few people have seen.

-Windy’s Pick of the Week: The Scarlet Pimpernel (1934)
+Windy’s Pick of the Week: Pitch Black

-Melissa’s Pick of the Week: Lagaan: Once Upon a Time in India
+Melissa’s Pick of the Week: Spring

 Show notes behind the cut!